stefanwarwick/Data-Analysis-Project/EN-template-for-analysis.md

 ## Delivering Data

   I prepared my data for visualization by creating my pivot tables and using them for the source of my DataWrapper charts.
 I decided to do this by downloading my data as CSV files.
   First I downloaded my data as CSV files for each visualization.
 I then brought it into DataWrapper, at which point I created a column chart and a bar chart.
-I realized that in my chart about the average building permit value for each municipality, due to the Vanier seeming so much more heavily invested in than it really is, I needed to find a way for the data to be more truthful (INSERT QUOTE FROM TEXTBOOK ABOUT TRUTH).
+I realized that in my chart about the average building permit value for each municipality, due to the Vanier seeming so much more heavily invested in than it really is, I needed to find a way for the data to be more truthful.
+I think it is similar to the chart that is Figure 2.2 of chapter 2 in *The Truthful Art*(Cairo, 2016), because it does not acknowledge the missing information, so I hope my charts do not fall into the same "untruthful" category that chart does since I counteract it in this chart plus my second chart showing the total amount invested in each area.
 I decided to go back to my Google Sheet and add another column for the maximum value of the permits.
 Once I did this I brought it back into datawrapper.
 From there I changed the chart to be a bullet bar chart, to show both values but not necessarily compare the two values directly to each other.
 Since the values are so different from each other, a grouped column chart did not look good enough to show the lower values.
 After this I changed the colours to be very different from each other so they stood out, and so colourblind people could still see the differences.
 I then filled out all of the information like the description and the link to the original data.

 ![](average-building-permit-value-by-municipality(1).png)<br>
 *Figure 6: Average Building Permit Value and Maximum Building Permit Value by Municipality.*